iXeor/OneKeyBreventCaller/README.md

 # Activate Brevent with one key, eliminating the pain of manually entering scripts

-- Based on C# development, it will automatically search for Android devices after startup.
+- Based on C#, it will automatically search for Android devices after startup.

-- Graphical interface, easy to operate
+- With graphical interface, easy to operate

 ---